29 July 2019, 11:29

 Considering there are losses associated with transmitting electricity over extended distances it is much more efficient to use electricity that is produced locally.
 So unless you live near a nuclear facility, wind farm, or a large hydropower facility, there’s a very large chance that a majority of your energy comes from fossil fuels.

 As an engineer, I can pinky-promise you that there are LOTS of factors that go into converting raw materials into electricity and getting it to your TVs and curling irons.
-But if you boil everything down, the simple result is that Considering the average American home uses 867 kWh monthly, that means that each house on your street is using 867 pounds of coal every month!!
+But if you boil everything down, the simple result is that on average you can get 1 kWh for 1 lb of coal.
+Considering the average American home uses 867 kWh monthly, that means that each house on your street is using 867 pounds of coal every month!!

 Coal to Cake: What It Really Takes to Bake

 Since I’m a foodie, let’s use cake as an example to understand how much energy you need to do an everyday activity.
 You decide it’s a chocolate cake kind of day!
 You have an electric oven and you set it to 350 degrees.
-It has to heat up and then you have to bake the cake—so let’s say the oven is on for 1 hour. .
+It has to heat up and then you have to bake the cake—so let’s say the oven is on for 1 hour.
+Typical electric ovens use around 2400 watts per hour on medium to high heat.
 So that one hour of bake time racks up 2.4 kilowatts of energy in one hour…which means it takes 2.4 pounds of coal to make 1 cake!!

 As I said earlier, electricity is part of our twenty-first century, societal DNA at this point—we need it to power hospitals, to keep food from spoiling, for public transportation, and (of course) so we can bake more cakes!
 But we definitely need a better way to get the electricity.
 While electricity is useful and necessary, it also has serious, negative environmental impacts.
 Not only does the extraction of “fossil fuels” cause land and water degradation, but according to the Union of Concerned Scientists, the combustion process can emit harmful toxins into the air and the spent waste is equally toxic to both people and the environment.